MikolajRatajczyk/Langmal-Server-Go/README.md

 </p>

 ## Overview
-Welcome to the backend of the [Langmal](https://github.com/MikolajRatajczyk/Langmal-Apple) quiz app!
+Welcome to the backend of the [Langmal](https://github.com/MikolajRatajczyk/Langmal-Apple) quiz app.<br>
-This project is written in [Go](https://go.dev/) and covered with unit tests.
+This project is written in [Go](https://go.dev/) and covered by unit tests.

 ## Quick start ⚡️
 ```sh